-Safe and Effective - For more than 70 years, all the best available scientific evidence has consistently indicated that
+Safe and Effective - For more than 70 years, all the best available scientific evidence has consistently indicated that fluoridating drinking water is safe and effective.
 Saves Money - In most cities, every one dollar invested in fluoridating the water supply saves \$38 in dental costs.

-Supported By Experts - The American Dental Association, the CDC, and 125 other Medical Association, all recognize and support fluoridation of water for the prevention of tooth
+Supported By Experts - The American Dental Association, the CDC, and 125 other organizations worldwide, including the American Medical Association, all recognize and support fluoridation of water for the prevention of tooth decay.